awsdocs/amazon-redshift-management-guide/doc_source/jdbc-previous-versions.md

 ## Previous JDBC Driver Versions Using Maven<a name="jdbc-previous-versions-maven"></a>

 Add a previous version of the Amazon Redshift JDBC driver to your project only if your tool requires a specific version of the driver\.
-For information about the functionality supported in previous versions of the drivers, download [Amazon Redshift JDBC Driver Release Notes](https://s3.amazonaws.com/redshift-downloads/drivers/Amazon+Redshift+JDBC+Release+Notes.pdf)\.
+For information about the functionality supported in these versions of the drivers, see [Download the Amazon Redshift JDBC Driver](configure-jdbc-connection.md#download-jdbc-driver)\.

  These are previous JDBC 4\.2–compatible drivers:
 + JDBC42\-1\.2\.8\.1005